Duration:

 There are a number of sources of funding for postgraduate students at Oxford.
 Details of all scholarships for which candidates may be eligible can be found on the University Fees and Funding Website.
 To be considered for any of these scholarships both full- and part-time applicants MUST apply by the January deadline.
 The scholarships are all highly competitive and are awarded on academic merit.

-The Grand Union DTP ESRC studentship is for applicants to the combined MSc + DPhil programme (1+3) or the DPhil programme only.
+The Grand Union DTP ESRC studentship is for MSc applicants who wish to continue on to doctoral study at the OII, or for applicants to the DPhil programme only.

 The ESRC is the UK’s largest organisation for funding research on social and economic issues.
 The University, in collaboration with Brunel University and the Open University, hosts the Grand Union Doctoral Training Partnership – one of fourteen Doctoral Training Partnerships accredited by the ESRC as part of a Doctoral Training Network.